Feeling Lonely in a Relationship

 Most of the couples who see me for marriage counseling or couples therapy are not in the middle of an acute relationship crisis.
 They are not lobbing vicious words around the dinner table.
 No one is sleeping with their boss, or gambling away the kids’ college fund at the casino.

 More often, when couples land on my couch, it’s because nothing is happening between them.
 Over the years, their relationship’s life force has dripped away, so gradually that they didn’t notice it happening.
 They’re in each other’s presence day after day, but they feel alone, and they don’t know what to do about it.
+These couples often ask me, “Why do I feel lonely in my relationship if we’re together every day?” or “Why do I feel sad and lonely in my relationship when I used to feel so connected to my partner?”

 Feeling lonely in a marriage or a long-term relationship is more common than you might expect.
 And it’s not an indication that you chose the wrong partner, or that some supernatural “spark” has gone out and can’t ever be reignited.
 It’s simply what happens to everything we create, without proactive intervention: dust settles on the shelf, weeds overtake the garden, and our strong connections to each other slowly wither away.

-The good news is, you do have the power to intervene, and on this episode of the podcast, I’m going to tell you how.
+The good news is, you do have the power to intervene, and in this article, I’m going to tell you how.
 You’ll learn all about what makes a relationship feel lonely, and how you can close the gap between yourself and your partner and create a closer, more satisfying connection.
+I’ve also recorded an episode of the Love, Happiness and Success podcast on this topic.
+You can tune in on this page, Apple podcasts, Spotify, or wherever you listen.

 Reasons for Being Lonely in a Relationship

-It’s the difference between informing your partner that you’re starting a new project at work, and sharing with them that you’re feeling worried about performing well on the project, and about what could happen if you don’t.
+It can be the difference between informing your partner that you’re starting a new project at work, and sharing with them that you’re feeling worried about performing well on the project, and about what could happen if you don’t.
 When you’re open about your feelings, your partner has an opportunity to see you, validate you, and offer support, helping you feel more connected and less alone.

 When you aren’t having a real emotional exchange with your partner, you feel unheard and unseen.
 And since your partner is the person you’re counting on more than anyone else to see you and hear you, going without that emotional intimacy will leave you feeling incredibly lonely.